 Article 59.2(b) of the Financial Regulation gives Member States the primary responsibility, in the framework of shared management, for preventing, detecting and correcting irregularities and fraud.
 In this respect the Member States have to build strong management and control systems, in order to ensure sound financial management, transparency and non-discrimination.
 They must also impose effective, dissuasive and proportionate penalties on recipients, where provided for by EU or national law.

 Regulation (EC, Euratom) No 2988/1995 of 18 December 1995 provides for the definition of irregularity and makes common provisions for the administrative measures and penalties that should apply.
 Regulation (EC, Euratom) No 2185/1996 of 11 November 1996 relates to on-the-spot checks and inspections carried out by the Commission in Member States.
 It provides for cooperation and coordination between the Commission and Member States.
 The Convention on the protection of the European Communities' financial interests of 26 July 1995 (the PIF Convention) provides a definition of fraud.

-Regulation (EU) No 1303/2013 of 17 December 2013 lays down common provisions for ESIF for the programming period 2014-20.
-Article 125(4)(c) clarifies the obligation on managing authorities to put in place effective and proportionate anti-fraud measures taking into account the risks identified.
+The regulatory provisions applicable to all ESI Funds in the programming period 2014-2020 introduce via Article 125(4) c) of the CPR the obligation for managing authorities to put in place effective and proportionate antifraud measures, taking into account the risks identified.
+This obligation is first of all part of the designation criteria (according to the CPR, at designation Member States must have procedures for putting in place effective and proportionate anti-fraud measures).

 On a national level, in 2008, Malta adopted a National Anti-Fraud and Corruption Strategy, aiming to set up a normative, institutional and operational framework, reflecting local requirements and international obligations.
 The strategy was drafted by the Ministry of Finance's Financial Management Monitoring Unit and the Internal Audit Investigations Department, designated as the implementing body for the strategy.
-The document had four main objectives: capacity building, communication, national cooperation and international cooperation.

 The Maltese Criminal Code provides for corruption such as international bribery offences, private sector bribery and trading in influence are in line with the OECD Criminal Law Convention on Corruption.
 The definition of public officials is sufficiently broad, including public servants with delegated powers.
-The Public Administration Act contains a code of ethics applicable to public employees whereas the Freedom of Information Act aims to promote transparency and accountability in government.
+The Public Administration Act contains a code of ethics applicable public employees whereas the Freedom of Information Act aims to promote transparency and accountability in government.